Uziii-man/Uziii-man/README.md

 ### 🧠 About Me

 🎓 AI & Data Science Undergraduate at IIT, affiliated with Robert Gordon University (UK)
-💼 Associate Engineer @ Fortude | Former Intern @ Rapid
+💼 Associate Engineer @ Fortude
 🛠 Passionate about building scalable solutions in Data Science, ML, and Cloud Infrastructure
 📧 Reach me at **seyeduzman@gmail.com**
 🌍 Based in Colombo, Sri Lanka